Indecent Conduct and Indecent Exposure Attorney

 Indecent conduct and indent exposure charges can cite many different laws.
 For example, a Minnesota Statute, or a local city ordinance can be used.
 And different sections within the Minnesota Statutes and city ordinances can be used.
-A good indecent conduct attorney will help identify the laws and defenses.
+So a good indecent conduct attorney will help identify the laws and defenses.

 Indecent exposure to a minor

-But Minnesota Statutes Section 617.23 makes “Indecent Exposure” a gross misdemeanor or felony if aggravating elements are also proven, such as presence of a minor under 16, prior similar convictions, or confinement.
+But Minnesota Statutes § 617.23 makes “Indecent Exposure” a gross misdemeanor or felony where aggravating elements exist.
+And aggravating elements include presence of a minor under 16, prior similar convictions, or confinement.

 Criminal Sexual Conduct Fifth Degree – minor under 16

-If the accusation claims “lewd exhibition of the genitals in the presence of a minor under the age of 16, knowing or having reason to know the minor is present,” then the charge can be Criminal Sexual Conduct in the Fifth Degree, Minnesota Statutes Section 609.3451 — a gross misdemeanor, unless enhanced to a felony by a prior similar conviction within seven years.
+If the Complaint charges “lewd exhibition of the genitals in the presence of a minor under the age of 16, knowing or having reason to know the minor is present;” then the charge can be Criminal Sexual Conduct in the Fifth Degree, Minnesota Statutes § 609.3451.
+This is a gross misdemeanor.
+But a prior similar conviction within seven years triggers felony enhancement.

-Though most sex crimes prosecuted as Criminal Sexual Conduct trigger predatory offender registration, Fifth Degree Criminal Sexual Conduct does not unless charged as a felony.
-You should consult an Indecent Exposure Attorney about this.
+Though most sex crimes trigger predatory offender registration; Fifth Degree Criminal Sexual Conduct does not unless charged as a felony.
+But you should consult an Indecent Exposure Attorney about this.

-The typical alleged fact pattern could also be charged as a misdemeanor under Minnesota’s Disorderly Conduct Statute, Section 609.72, subd.
+A prosecutor could also charge the typical fact pattern as a misdemeanor under Minnesota’s Disorderly Conduct Statute, § 609.72, subd.
 1 (3):